Coatham Pier: Operation and destruction

 The pier was shorter than originally planned but it still had the music pavilion halfway along, the indoor roller skating rink pavilion and two kiosks at the entrance, one for a toll booth and the other for selling newspapers and books.

 On 22 October 1898 Coatham Pier was badly wrecked by the 757 tonne barque Birger from Rauma in Finland carrying a cargo of salt from San Carlo in Spain to Abo in Finland.

-In a major storm the boat was forced over Saltscar Rocks snapping her masts killing the captain and chief officer and made a 100 yd breach in the pier isolating the music pavilion.
+In a major storm the boat was forced over Saltscar Rocks, snapping her masts and killing the captain and chief officer.
+She made a 100 yd breach in the pier, isolating the music pavilion.

-The ship was wrecked and only two crew members were rescued while thirteen people died.
+In the shipwreck two crew members were rescued while thirteen people died.

 The bodies were washed ashore in places from Saltburn to Seaton Carew and buried there.

 The Birger was off the Norwegian coast when she was blown across the Dogger Bank and hit further trouble when she sprung a leak and lost her bilge pump.

 Distress signals from the Birger were seen off Robin Hood's Bay as the boat was blown up the coast by the intense gale.

 The isolated section of the pier collapsed a year later and was dismantled.

 In 1899, the pier company failed, and the remainder of the pier was abandoned to disintegrate and was eventually sold for scrap.

 This left the roller skating rink pavilion and the entrance kiosks.

 Years later the anchor of the Birger was found by divers, brought ashore and placed in a railed off sea front display near the Zetland Lifeboat Museum.